- How do I apply for accreditation of a course that my organization plans to offer in New York?

 A] An Accredited Provider is a "legal organization" that, among other things, has demonstrated a history of at least three consecutive years of sponsoring, organizing and administering CLE courses that meet New York’s standards.
 Once an organization has been granted Accredited Provider status by the CLE Board, its CLE courses are deemed approved by the Board for a period of three years.

 A] You should submit the CLE Board's Application for Accredited Provider Status.
 No other application form will be accepted.
 The application must include a list of all CLE courses or programs sponsored, organized and administered by your organization over the prior three years.
-The application must also include all the required attachments, including detailed information for one course or program offered in each of the prior three years.
+The application must also include all the required attachments, including detailed information for three courses or programs: two presented during the 18 months prior to the date of the application and one presented 18 to 36 months prior to the date of the application.
 Please see section 8(B) of the Regulations and Guidelines for additional information.

 A] Applicants will be sent written notice of approval, conditional approval or denial of accreditation requests by first class mail to the contact person at the address provided on the application.
 The notice of individual course approval will indicate the number of credit hours approved and the breakdown of categories.
 If hybrid accreditation is granted, the period for which the course is approved will be indicated.
 Accredited Providers will be informed of start and end dates of the accreditation period.